hoanganhduc/hoanganhduc.github.io/_posts/2019-12-30-some-notes-on-using-windows-subsystem-for-linux.md

 sage -n jupyter --notebook-dir="/mnt/c/Users/<your-username>/Dropbox/SageMath"
 ```

-## Create icons in Windows desktop
+## Create shortcuts in Windows desktop

 * Download [sagemath.ico](https://raw.githubusercontent.com/sagemath/sage-windows/master/resources/sagemath.ico), and save it to some folder, say `C:\Users\<your-username>\Pictures\Icons`.
-* Create desktop icons:
+* Create desktop shorcuts:
-  * For accessing Jupyter notebook: Use the "Target" as `C:\Windows\System32\wsl.exe --distribution Ubuntu --exec /bin/bash -c "$HOME/sage-9.3/sage --notebook jupyter"`, and name the shortcut as you like, for example, "SageMath 9.3 Notebook".
+  * For accessing *Jupyter notebook*: Use the "Target" as `C:\Windows\System32\wsl.exe --distribution Ubuntu --exec /bin/bash -c "$HOME/sage-9.3/sage --notebook jupyter"`, and name the shortcut as you like, for example, "SageMath 9.3 Notebook".
 You can also point the shortcut's icon to `C:\Users\<your-username>\Pictures\Icons\sagemath.ico`.
   You can also append `--notebook-dir="/mnt/c/Users/<your-username>/Dropbox/SageMath` to the "Target" command above to open the directory `C:\Users\<your-username>\Dropbox\SageMath` every time you start the notebook.
-  * For accessing SageMath subshell: Use the "Target" as `C:\Windows\System32\wsl.exe --distribution Ubuntu --exec /bin/bash -c "$HOME/sage-9.3/sage -sh"`.
+  * For accessing *SageMath subshell*: Use the "Target" as `C:\Windows\System32\wsl.exe --distribution Ubuntu --exec /bin/bash -c "$HOME/sage-9.3/sage -sh"`.
-  * For accessing SageMath console: Use the "Target" as `C:\Windows\System32\wsl.exe --distribution Ubuntu --exec /bin/bash -c "$HOME/sage-9.3/sage"`.
+  * For accessing *SageMath console*: Use the "Target" as `C:\Windows\System32\wsl.exe --distribution Ubuntu --exec /bin/bash -c "$HOME/sage-9.3/sage"`.

-## Add Right Click and Shift + Right Click "Open SageMath Notebook here" context menu
+## Add/Remove Right Click/Shift + Right Click "Open SageMath Notebook here" context menu

 Create a `Add_Open_SageMath_Notebook_here_context_menu.reg` file with the following contents (I modified the downloaded registry file from [this guide](https://www.tenforums.com/tutorials/110473-add-remove-open-linux-shell-here-context-menu-windows-10-a.html).
 Remeber to change the path to `sagemath.ico` appropriately):